The transcendence of $\mathrm{e}$ via formal power series: Adapting Hilbert's proof to FPS

-for every $r\in\N$.
-The numbers $A_r,B_r\in\R$ are the same as before, only now they are defined in an AB $\&$ SF way.
-We get the same contradiction as in Section~\ref{sec_intro}: every number $B_r$ is an integral multiple of $r!$, $B_r\ne0$ for infinitely many $r\in\N$, and numbers $A_r$ are exponentially bounded.
-The computation of $B_r$ proceeds along the same lines as in Section~\ref{sec_intro}, the only difference is that now we calculate semiformally.
+The numbers $A_r,B_r\in\R$ are as in Section~\ref{sec_intro}, only now they are defined in an uncountable-sets-free way.
+The same contradiction as in Section~\ref{sec_intro} arises: every number $B_r$ is an integral multiple of $r!$, $B_r\ne0$ for infinitely many $r\in\N$, and numbers $A_r$ are exponentially bounded.
+The computation of $B_r$ proceeds along the same lines as in Section~\ref{sec_intro}, only now we compute semiformally in $\R\{x\}$:

 Using Propositions~\ref{prop_linInt4} and \ref{prop_formalEuId}, and the definition of $p_r(x)$, we obtain the above properties of $B_r$.